 - 5 x 10 foot enclosed kennel that is located in climate controlled area.
 There is plenty of room for crate/bed, chews, and toys.
-Large screen TV (for training and playing calming music), treat dispenser camera (dogs are monitored via treat camera and baby monitor).
+Large screen TV (for training and playing calming music).

 - 24 x 48 x 8 foot high fenced outdoor

 off leash play/exercise area in addition to six acres of open space for daily on leash walks/training.